AYUSH5870/AYUSH5870/README.md

 - 👋 Hi, I’m @AYUSH5870
 - 👀 I’m interested in ...WEB DEVELOPMENT & DESIGNING
-- 🌱 I’m currently learnin ...
+- 🌱 I’m currently learning ...
+Full Stack Development
 - 💞️ I’m looking to collaborate on ...
 Projects using git,react.js,tailwind.css,vue.js and UI&UX Design.
-- 📫 How to reach me on my mail ... gamerudy007@gmail.com
+- 📫 Reach me on my mail ... gamerudy007@gmail.com

 <!---
 AYUSH5870/AYUSH5870 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.